abusenbark/SQL-Portfolio/README.md

 >- Which countries are Rockbuster customers based in?
 >- Where are customers with a high lifetime value based?
 >- Do sales figures vary between geographic regions?

+## Data Overview
+The data set for this project included information on customers, stores, movies in the catalogue, and rental statistics.
+A data dictionary with entity relationship diagram is included in the files.